 - Tracking Down Variation, Descriptive Statistics, and a Start with Statistical Software

 - Probability Distributions, Sample Size Effects, and Confidence Intervals

 - Design of Experiments

 - Measurement Capability, Variance Components, and Gage R&R

 - Other Types of Data: Skewness, Proportions, and Counts

 - Process Capability Metrics, Data Transformation, and Response Surface Methodology

-Effective Negotiation Principles and Strategies
+Effective Negotiation Strategies